Copying Coral to Contain Heavy Metal Pollution

 The question was whether there was a way to prevent these aluminum-based compounds from aggregating and allow them grow like coral.
 Wang and his colleagues have found an answer.
 By heating boehmite in a solution mixed with an organic molecule called ethylene glycol (EG), the researchers discovered that the mixture transformed into a structure mimicking the two-level micro-structure of coral.
 As seen in the figure below, the material consists of bunches of folded segments that resemble the flowing curves of flower petals (similar structures that maximize surface area are seen throughout nature – think of all the folds and valleys in the brain).
 At the atomic level, each of these fold is made of periodic, crystalline aluminum oxide, but the higher-order structure is much more chaotic.

 Chemical Bonds and Curling

 How can the researchers be certain that it is ethylene-glycol that drives such a unique growth process?
+How might it help reduce heavy metal pollution?
 To answer this question, the study’s authors grew two samples – one with much lower concentrations of EG than the other to compare the resulting structures.
 Panel (a) above shows the final material using high EG concentrations, and as expected there are many folds in the structure.
 However, panels (c) and (d) show the same aluminum oxide material heated to high temperatures without including EG. The difference is quite significant: instead of wrinkles, the structure creates many smooth, hollow tubes, greatly decreasing their surface area.